antoniomaldonado/Akka-Cluster-Scala/AkkaClusterOnKubernetes/README.md

 ```
 kubectl run bounce --image=freakymaster/debug -it bash
 ```
-We also need to know the IP of the wordcount pod
+We also need to know the IP of the wordcount service
 ```
 kubectl get services
 ```
 Now we can test the app with a curl command from our debug pod.
 We need to pass as a message the url containing the book containing the words that we want to count.
 In this case I ll pass the book Pride and prejudice.
 ```
-curl "http://{IP of the wordcount pod}:8080/?msg=http://localhost:8080/?msg=https://www.gutenberg.org/files/1342/1342-0.txt"
+curl "http://{IP of the wordcount pod}:8080/?msg=https://www.gutenberg.org/files/1342/1342-0.txt"
 ```
 log the wordcount pod
 ```